Bisi0n/Clean-Architecture/README.md

 ## Getting Started

-To set up and start working on this project, follow these steps:
+To start using this template, you can either click on <code> Use this template </code> on top right <br> or follow these steps:

 1. Execute the following command:
    ```